KUSHAL-RAJ-PAREEK/Algos/README.md

 "# Algos"
-All algorithums which are imported and which we not genrally heard.
+All algorithums which are important and which we not genrally heard.